Contact Us

 Biography

-Often do I think of the words of the poet Robert Frost: ‘Two roads diverged in the woods and I — I took the one less traveled by, and that has made all the difference.'
+Often do I think of the words of the poet Robert Frost: ‘Two roads diverged in the woods and I — I took the one less traveled, and that has made all the difference.'

-I left banking and enrolled in the Western Michigan University Irving S. Gilmore School of Music.
-My wife helped me to realize that simplicity is a core value.
-This made me reflect anew on the bike rides of my childhood, meandering from one First World War military cemetery to another - the endless fields of white crosses of Flanders Fields.
+After reflecting on poverty and hate, I left my job as head of the Africa Department of a NYC bank and enrolled in the Western Michigan University Irving S. Gilmore School of Music to study music composition.
+My wife supported my choice as she had helped me realize that simplicity and empathy are the true core values.
+I reflected anew on the bike rides of my childhood, meandering from one First World War military cemetery to another — the fields of white crosses of Flanders Fields.

 Manu head shot.jpg